-§ 1032.10 Portfolio Examination: Competency Examiner Training Requirements.

-(a) Portfolio competency examiners are required to attend Board-approved standardized calibration training sessions offered at their schools prior to administering a competency examination.
+§ 1032.10 Portfolio Examination: Competency Examiner Training Requirements. (a) Portfolio competency examiners are required to attend Board-approved standardized calibration training sessions offered at their schools prior to administering a competency examination.
 Each of the schools will designate faculty who have been approved by the Board to serve as competency examiners and is responsible for administering the Board approved calibration course for said examiners.
 Examiners may grade any competency examination in which they have completed the required calibration.
 Each training session shall be presented by designated Portfolio competency examiners at their respective schools and require the prospective examiners to participate in both didactic and hands-on activities.

 - (b) Didactic Training Component.
 During didactic training, designated Portfolio competency examiners shall present an overview of the examination and its evaluation (grading) system through lecture, review of examiner training materials, including slide presentations, sample documentation, and sample cases. - (c) Hands-On Component.
 Training shall include multiple examples of performance that clearly relate to the specific judgments that examiners are expected to provide during the portfolio competency examinations.
 Hands-on training sessions include an overview of the rating process, clear examples of rating errors, examples of how to mark the grading forms, a series of several sample cases for examiners to hone their skills, and opportunities for training staff to provide feedback to individual examiners. - (d) Calibration of Examiners.
 The calibration of portfolio competency examiners shall be conducted to maintain common standards as an ongoing process.
 Portfolio competency examiners shall be provided feedback about their performance and how their scoring varies from their fellow examiners.
 Portfolio competency examiners whose error rate exceeds psychometrically accepted standards for reliability shall be re-calibrated.
-A school shall notify the Board if, at any time, it is determined that a competency examiner is unable to meet the Board's calibration standards.
 If any portfolio competency examiner is unable to be re-calibrated, the Board shall disapprove the portfolio competency examiner from further participation in the portfolio examination process.